moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 	methodInvocationNode receiver: self createNewReceiverNode
 ```

 There are two things worth saying after making this method.
-First of all, and hopefully without boring you by repeating this over and over...
+First, and hopefully without boring you by repeating this over and over...
 This is a very simple transformation use case!
 As you can see, the only thing we do is using the `receiver:` setter on the appropriate node.
-Depending on the kind of edit that you want to apply on a method, you might need to experiment a bit and read the commentaries and method list of the classes of the nodes you are trying to edit.
+Depending on the kind of edit that you want to apply on a method, you might need to experiment a bit and read the comments and method list of the classes of the nodes you are trying to edit.
 To experiment, one way is inspecting one of the FAST method that you wish to transform, to find the nodes you need to locate and transform, then go and read the class documentation and method list of the types of those nodes to find the appropriate setters you need to use.
 Another fun way to do so involves the Playground and using once again the parsing tool used in the previous section to use the `FASTDump` view of the Moose Inspector.